 There are many reasons why your skin’s moisture barrier function might stop working effectively, leading to dry skin:

 Dry air, which is often a result of central heating in the winter and air conditioning in the summer, can draw the moisture from your skin.
-Cold, rain and wind can also be blamed for depriving skin of its moisture, as is spending too much time in the sun.
+Cold, rain and wind can also be to blame for depriving skin of its moisture, as is spending too much time in the sun.

 2. EXCESSIVE BATHING AND SHOWERING